petrinets25/web/registration/index.md

   (Thursday evening).
 This applies to student registrations as well.
 * The Petri Nets conference gives access to all lunches and coffee breaks from June 25 to June 27.
-* The 2-days workshop registration gives access to all lunches and coffee breaks on June 23 and June 24.
+* The 2-days workshop registration gives access to lunches and coffee breaks on June 23 and June 24.
 * The 1-day workshop registration gives access to the lunch and coffee breaks on Jun 24.